-The Office of Management and Budget authorizes federal agencies to allow pre-award costs under certain circumstances (§ 200.458 Pre-award costs).
-Of note, only costs that would be allowable post-award would be allowable pre-award.
+The Office of Management and Budget authorizes federal agencies to allow pre-award costs under certain circumstances 2 CFR 200.458.
+Of note, only costs that would be allowable post award are allowable pre-award.
 All pre-award costs are incurred at the organization's own risk.
-AmeriCorps is under no obligation to reimburse for pre-award costs if the organization does not receive an award or if the award is less than anticipated and inadequate to cover such costs.
+Important: AmeriCorps is under no obligation to reimburse for pre-award costs if the organization does not receive an award or if the award is less than anticipated and inadequate to cover such costs.

-For AmeriCorps grantees, the agency may approve costs that support program start-up by allowing the grantee to establish an infrastructure to support members and volunteers and complete training and National Service Criminal History Checks before service begins.
-The agency never approves the following costs related to members: AmeriCorps State and National member living allowances, expenses, and member support costs.
-Additionally, approval of preaward costs does not authorize a grantee or subgrantee to have AmeriCorps members begin their term of service.
-AmeriCorps members may only begin service after the agency has issued a grant award and after the start of the member enrollment period.
+For AmeriCorps grantees, AmeriCorps may approve costs that support program startup by allowing the grantee to establish an infrastructure to support members and volunteers and complete training and National Service Criminal History Checks before service begins.
+AmeriCorps never approves the following costs related to members: AmeriCorps State and National member living allowances, expenses, and member support costs.
+Additionally, approval of pre-award costs does not authorize a grantee or subgrantee to have AmeriCorps members begin their term of service.
+AmeriCorps members may only begin service after AmeriCorps has issued a grant award and after the start of the member enrollment period.
 Members may not count any hours served prior to the award being issued as part of their term of service.

-Prospective grantees entering year one of a new grant may request approval for pre-award costs by submitting a written request to their Portfolio Manager.
-The Portfolio Manager will review the request and make a recommendation to the Office of Grant Administration.
+Prospective grantees entering year one of a new grant may request approval for pre-award costs by submitting a written request to their portfolio manager.
+The portfolio manager will review the request and make a recommendation to the Office of Grant Administration.
 If approved, the Office of Grant Administration will issue the formal approval to you, the grantee, via correspondence in eGrants.